Daniel Elliott (Indiana politician): Indiana State Treasurer

 In May 2021, Elliott announced his candidacy for Indiana State Treasurer in the 2022 election, as the incumbent, Kelly Mitchell could not run for a third term due to term limits.
 He won the nomination at the Republican Party convention.
 Elliott defeated Jessica McClellan, the county treasurer for Monroe County and the Democratic Party nominee, in the November 8 general election.
 Elliott is the first Latter-day Saint to hold state-wide elected office in Indiana.

 Personal life

-Elliott lives in Green Township, a rural area of Morgan County, Indiana with his wife, Laura, and their 4 children.
-Daniel is a member of the Church of Jesus Christ of Latter-day Saints and served for two years as a missionary in Argentina.
+Elliott lives in Green Township, a rural area of Morgan County, Indiana with his wife, Laura, and their four children.
+Elliott is a member of the Church of Jesus Christ of Latter-day Saints and served for two years as a missionary in Argentina.